 SPARK! – Spirit, Participation, Academic Excellence, Respect, and Kindness – is Westtown’s teacher-developed social curriculum.
 Middle Schoolers SPARK each other, for example, as they recognize other students on the SPARK board in the lobby for specific actions that embody SPARKiness.

 Students explore these same themes all year long as part of competitive Spirit games, while queries help them focus: Have I done my best?
 Have I been kind?
 Have I taken a risk?

-In Westtown’s Middle School, service is a three-year program that’s tied into the curriculum and honors the emerging empathy of this age group, as well as their ability to connect to and organize their service work.
+In Middle School, service is a three-year program that’s woven into the curriculum and honors the emerging empathy of this age group, as well as their ability to connect to and organize their service work.

-All-School Service Opportunities: Middle School Student Clerks - our student leaders - organize events and fundraisers to meet local, national and international need.
-An UnHalloween toiletries drive for the local Food Cupboard, Spirit Dayz (where proceeds go to help people affected by natural disasters), and a Drop in the Bucket campaign for drilling water wells in East Africa are just a few of the activities this group has coordinated.
-Each grade also engages in annual service learning:
+Some examples of service opportunities: Middle School Student Clerks – our student leaders – organize events and fundraisers to meet local, national, and international needs.
+Drives for the local Food Cupboard, Spirit Dayz (where proceeds go to help people affected by natural disasters), and a Drop in the Bucket campaign for drilling water wells in East Africa are just a few of the activities this group has coordinated.
+Each grade also engages in annual service learning such as:

 7th Grade: Service in the Local Community helps students to care for and give to others in our local community – and recognize that they’re a part of it.

 - All year: Think, Care, Act projects begin in advisories where students identify their strengths, affinities, interests, and talents.
 Next, we focus on what they care about in the community and the world around us.
 In our third step, we try to connect the first two pieces into a service project that helps others by putting passions and skills to good use.
 Finally, students present their projects to parents, teachers, sixth graders, and classmates at our Think, Care, Act Fair

 8th Grade: Service in the Greater and Global Communities helps students look beyond themselves to the broader, global community.